I love staying fit and cooking tasty and healthy meals. I don't use artificial colors or preservatives.

-Taro Stem Raita (Taro Stem Yogurt Curry) is a Rare Delicacy:
+Taro Stem Raita Is a Rare Delicacy

-Many people do not know to use the stem of a taro plant.
-Actually, eating them has wonderful health benefits.
+Many people do not know to use the stem of a taro plant, although eating them has wonderful health benefits.
 Because they are extremely toxic, you can't use them raw.
-Once cooked, they lose toxicity and become normal.
+Once cooked, however, they lose toxicity and become edible.
 That's why you should only eat them if they've been cooked first.
-They are loaded with vitamins, iron, dietary fiber, and minerals.
+They are also loaded with vitamins, iron, dietary fiber, and minerals.

 - 1 cup grated coconut